johnlaudun/blog/vita.md

 2022\.
 Possibilities for Modeling and Simulation: Microtargeting a Missilleer.
 Annual conference of Strategic Command (Lawrence Livermore Labs).

+Tangherlini, Tim and John Laudun.
+2020\.
+An Interview with Tim Tangherlini on Legends.
+Digital Humanities (Ottawa, Canada).

 2019\.
 Modes of Vernacular Discourse.
 American Folklore Society (Baltimore, MD).

+2019\.
+What is Culture Analytics?
+An Exercise in Applied Definitionistics.
+Cultural Analytics Workshop: Time Series.
+Digital Humanities (Utrecht, The Netherlands.)

 2019\.
 “Are We Not Doing Phrasing Anymore?”: Re-Thinking Statistical Approaches to Narrative.
 Symposium on Data Science & Statistics (Bellevue, WA).